 "I do.
 It's one of her more controversial theses.
 She says that the sexualization of woman, the construction of her in that role, is the very instrument of her oppression, and not in any contingent or means-ends sense.
-Let is not possible to be a female sexual being in our society and not be relegated to second-class status.
+[FN26] It is not possible to be a female sexual being in our society and not be relegated to second-class status.
 Sexuality is women's subordination, pure and simple.
 It doesn't just happen that women are both sexualized and oppressed.
 They are two opposite sides of the same coin."
+[FN27]

-"And had you thought whether something similar is true for us, Professor-whether there is not some parallel mechanism that accounts for our subordination?"
+"And had you thought whether something similar is true for us, Professor-- whether there is not some parallel mechanism that accounts for our subordination?"

 I was silent for a moment.
-I reflected on such theories as socio-economic competition, the colonized mind, interest-convergence, and various psycho-
+I reflected on such theories as socio-economic competition, the colonized mind, interest-convergence, and various psychological729 theories that authorities had put forward to explain the persistence of racism.
+[FN28]